Buly1601/MindYourTasks/README.md

 the reason why we add the *:5000* is because our application is running on port 5000
 ## Architecture
 ### app Folder
- - Files responsable of routing, creating our db models.
+ - Files responsible for routing, creating our db models.
  - Templates folder that contains the HTML files.
- - Static folder that contains the css and assets
+ - Static folder that contains the CSS and assets
 ### Dockerfile
 Gives the instructions so Docker can build the image
 ### docker-compose.yml